Leah1977/LSH_Electricians_MS1/README.md

 #### I found myself constantly searching for a qualified electrician online but was unsure of what to ask for.
 I wanted to know did they meet all safety standards and was the work guaranteed.

+### What I look for on a website when looking for an electrician.

+1. Easy to navigate.
+2. Easy to find contact details.
+3. Clearly displays the work they carry out.
+4. Do they comply with safety standards.

 ### **User Story 2**

 #### I needed an electrician for an emergency call out.
 I wanted to find someone fast, efficient and reliable – quickly.
 I also needed the someone to call out at a time that was convenient to me.

+### What I look for on a website when looking for an electrician.

+1. Do they have an emergency call out option.
+2. What times are they available?
+3. Are they reliable?
+4. What do other customers say about them.

 ### **User story 3**

 #### We needed a qualified electrician to check our electrics and certify them all for insurance purposes.
 #### I want to be able to go onto a website and leave knowing that I will be looked after by a reliable electrician.

+### What I look for on a website when looking for an electrician.

+1. Do they work with Safe Electric.
+2. Are they registered and certified electricians.
+3. Are they reliable?
+4. Do they get good reviews?

 #### With these user stories in mind, I put together some wireframes.
 I included all the main requirements and issues that were raised from my user story research.

-## **Scope**
+## 5. Scope

 #### Essentials will include

-•	Call out
+*	Call out
-•	Emergency
+*	Emergency
-•	Insurance
+*	Insurance
-•	Guarantee
+*	Guarantee
--   A form for request call backs and quotes
+*   A form for request call backs and quotes
--   A gallery page to display work
+*   A gallery page to display work
--   Contact details
+*   Contact details

-## Skeleton:
+## 6. Skeleton:
+---

 #### I have used Balsamique to draw up 3 page wireframes for Mobile, iPad and Desktop.